Efficient Quadratic Corrections for Frank-Wolfe Algorithms: Experiment details and additional computational results

 In the next set of experiments, we consider the problem of finding a point in the intersection of the Birkhoff polytope and a shifted $\ell_2$ ball.
 We use the same setup for placing the $\ell_2$ ball as described above.
 However, since we do not have an additional objective, we use the ALM method by \citet{braun2023alternatinglinearminimizationrevisiting} to solve the problem.
-We consider the cases of $c \in \{0.9, 1.1\}$, i.e. when the two sets have a full-dimensional intersection and when the sets are disjoint.
-For all instances, we again used $q=0.1$, $r=1$, $n=500$ and $N=1$.
+We consider the cases of $c \in \{0.9, 1.1\}$, i.e., when the two sets have a full-dimensional intersection and when the sets are disjoint.
+For all instances, we again used $q=0.1$, $r=1$, $n=500$, and $N=1$.
 Additionally, we disabled the quadratic corrections until the active set has at least $30$ atoms.
-This helps to avoid the computational overhead of quadratic corrections at the first iterations when ALM adds and drops atoms very quickly due to its alternating nature.
+This helps to avoid the computational overhead of quadratic corrections in the first iterations when ALM adds and drops atoms very quickly due to its alternating nature.
+Besides BPCG and the QC methods, we also compare the vanilla FW steps from the original version of ALM.
 The results of the two experiments are shown in \cref{fig:L2_birkhoff_intersection}.

-In both experiments, the two QC methods show a similar behavior.
-For $c=0.9$, i.e. when the two sets have a full-dimensional intersection, both QC methods and BPCG enjoy linear convergence.
+In both experiments, the two QC methods show a very similar behavior.
+For $c=0.9$, i.e., when the two sets have a full-dimensional intersection, both QC methods and BPCG enjoy linear convergence, while the vanilla FW steps show sublinear convergence.
 However, QC-MNP and QC-LP converge faster and achieve a smaller FW gap, in terms of the number of iterations and time.
-Similarly to the previous experiment, both QC methods stop to improve the primal value after around 600 iterations, because of numerical accuracy.
-In the case of $c=1.1$, i.e. when the two sets are disjoint, all three methods show sublinear convergence.
+In the case of $c=1.1$, i.e., when the two sets are disjoint, all four methods show sublinear convergence.
 While QC-LP and QC-MNP accelerate the convergence, especially of the FW gap, the benefit of the QC methods is not as pronounced as in the previous experiment.

-Finally, we compare the step size and penalty-schedule proposed in \cref{theorem: SCG convergence} with the ones in the original paper \citep{woodstock2025splitting}.
-We compare the new setting for vanilla FW steps which are used in the original version of SCG.
-For the experiment, we again used $c=0.9$, $q=0.1$ and $n = 300$.
+Finally, we compare the step size and penalty schedule proposed in \cref{theorem: SCG convergence} with the ones in the original paper \citep{woodstock2025splitting}.
+We compare the new setting for vanilla FW steps, which are used in the original version of SCG.
+For the experiment, we again used $c=0.9$, $q=0.1$, and $n = 300$.
 The results are depicted in \cref{fig:compare_birkhoff_L2}.
-To demonstrate the difference in the convergence rates more clearly, we use a logarithmic scaling for the x-axis.
+We use a logarithmic scale on the horizontal axis to visualize the difference in the convergence rates more clearly.
 The results confirm our theoretical results that SCG enjoys a faster convergence with the new step size and penalty schedule.